Neuroplasticity & Learning: A Teacher's Guide

 Can older teachers still benefit from neuroplasticity?

 Absolutely.
 While the rate of plasticity slows down slightly with age, the adult brain remains remarkably adaptable.
 Learning new teaching methods or technologies actually helps keep the brain healthy.
-The "plasticity" we encourage in our students is the same process that keeps our own minds sharp.
+The "plasticity" we encourage in our learners is the same process that keeps our own minds sharp.

 These studies examine the neuroscience of learning and its implications for classroom practice.